hartwigmedical/scripts/datarequest/README.md

 ### More information
 - For source code of our analysis pipeline see our [pipeline5 repo](https://github.com/hartwigmedical/pipeline5).
 - For source code of all HMF tools see our [hmftools repo](https://github.com/hartwigmedical/hmftools).
-- For an explanation of most output see our [PURPLE tool](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator).
 - For an example patient report see our [resources page](https://resources.hartwigmedicalfoundation.nl/).
 - For various resource files used in the analysis see our [resources page](https://resources.hartwigmedicalfoundation.nl/).